siserin/blind9/doc/arm/managed-keys.rst

 active key (which had been accepted by the resolver when it was a stand-by key).

-See RFC 5011 for more details on key rollover scenarios.
+See :rfc:`5011` for more details on key rollover scenarios.

 When a key has been revoked, its key ID changes, increasing by 128, and wrapping around at 65535.
 So, for example, the key